Associated Public Schools of Victoria: Combined Sports

 Students from the Association's member schools participate in a number of Combined Sports (Championship Carnivals) during the year including Swimming, Diving, Rowing and Athletics.

-The APS Regatta
+The APS Regatta (Heads of the River)

 The Victorian Head of the River race is contested between the eleven APS schools, the race is usually the last race of the official APS rowing season and has recently been rowed on Lake Nagambie which is a full buoyed international standard course allowing six boat finals.
-Girls from the APS also participate in the Head of the Schoolgirls regatta, where they compete with schools from the Girls Sport Victoria (GSV) group.
+Girls from the APS also participate in the Head of the Schoolgirls regatta, where they compete with schools from other Associations including Girls Sport Victoria (GSV) etc.